 But with a new year looming on the horizon, it's time to look forward.
 So how do you do this when COVID-19 has changed the face of consumer spending, and your 2021 priorities have shifted?

 According to McKinsey, net consumer optimism has decreased globally.
 In other words, your customers aren’t optimistic that their spending habits will go back to pre-pandemic levels.

 In fact, 64% of Americans say their shopping habits have changed.

 And more than half of consumers in most countries believe their finances will be impacted in 2021.

 With unemployment at an all-time high in the U.S. and unstable economic situations around the world, it’s fair to say that your shoppers won’t be the same big-spenders as last year.

-So how do you market back to school, Black Friday, Cyber Monday, and holiday campaigns to the pessimistic consumer?
+So how do you prepare your future campaigns from Valentines Day, to back to school, all the way to Black Friday, Cyber Monday, and the holidays we've just put behind us?

 Despite the decrease in consumer spending, shopping for essentials has seen a boost.
 These “new essential” categories include things like office supplies, health and fitness, home improvement, housewares, toys, and hobbies, which make up nearly 40% of sales among consumers.

 See Klaviyo for more spending trends and filter by product category.